 The full story: During summer 2020 I was invited to record a piece for Plague Songs, a bawdy collection on the politics of Covid-19, written and illustrated by Guardian cartoonist Martin Rowson and composed / produced by Jon Tregenna.
 My piece was 'They've Cancelled Death' (click on skull image, left, and see News 2020: June).
 Amidst much publicity, Plague Songs launched in July.
 Check out this great review by Jon Gower at Nation Cymru.
 In September I was invited back to record a track for the next collection – 'Deathsitting', for Plague Songs: The Second Wave – launched that same month (see News 2020: September).
 And in January 2021 I recorded 'The Boiling Lake' for the third and final collection, Plague Songs: The New Museum of Shit, which launched in February (see News 2021: February).

-Late last year, I really enjoyed an intense weekend of rehearsing and recording roles in 3 of the 6 winning plays featured in London Playwrights' annual Play Club: The Selections (see News 2020 - November and December).
+At the end of 2020 I really enjoyed an intense weekend of rehearsing and recording roles in 3 of the 6 winning plays featured in London Playwrights' annual Play Club: The Selections (see News 2020 - November and December).
 Writers are set the challenge of reading specific well-known plays and then responding with their own pieces.
 Actors and directors then come on board to perform the 6 winning plays.

 Click on the image for each play.